-- Fast food restaurants - Amateur radio (except the specific cases listed in section 6.1.1 ("Included Data") - HF (frequencies below 30 MHz) this information should be included in the relevant area of the RR wiki - Satellite communications frequencies this information should be included in the relevant area of the RR wiki - Any extraneous information not directly related to radio monitoring, e.g., text and images (including badges, patches, logos, etc.) that provide general information about an agency.
-Please use "related links" to refer users to outside sources of related information. - Any unconfirmed data.
+- Fast food restaurants - Amateur radio (except the specific cases listed in section 6.1.1 ("Included Data") - HF (frequencies below 30 MHz) this information should be included in the relevant area of the RR wiki - Satellite communications frequencies this information should be included in the relevant area of the RR wiki - Miscellaneous "unstructured" data this information should be included in the relevant "collaboration" area of the RR wiki (which is linked from the database via the "Collaborate" menu option on county and agency pages).
+"Unstructured" data includes: - Unit numbering schemes - o Dispatch codes, 10-codes, status codes, signal codes, disposition codes, terminology - District and patrol zone maps - o Channel plans - Fire/EMS station lists - Fire/EMS pager tones - Lists of agencies participating in mutual aid organizations - Any extraneous information not directly related to radio monitoring, e.g., text and images (including badges, patches, logos, etc.) that provide general information about an agency please use hyperlinks on the RR wiki collaboration page to refer users to outside sources of related information. - Any unconfirmed data do not use the database as a "scratch pad" for miscellaneous notes; please use the forums and wiki for this type of data.
 License data is not considered confirmed!
-A press release about a system being planned is not confirmed either.
-Do not use the database as a "scratch pad" for miscellaneous notes; please use the forums and wiki for this type of data.
+A press release about a system being planned is not considered confirmed data either.